 Grubs too may stress a plant into dropping its leaves.

-A lot of succulents are prone to fungal infections if they are over watered or if they are exposed to high humidity.
+Many succulents are prone to fungal infections if they are over watered or exposed to high humidity.
 The fungus will usually start as a series of dark coloured spots and will eventually cause the lower leaves to drop.
-Fungal infections should disappear once the humidity goes, but it is always a good idea to either prevent or treat plants that are affected as fungus can stay dormant and spread to other plants.
+Fungal infections should disappear once the humidity goes, but it is always a good idea to either prevent or treat plants affected, as fungus can stay dormant and spread to other plants.

 We have found an eco- friendly fungicide recipe that works quite well as prevention https://www.abc.net.au/gardening/factsheets/organic-fungicide/9426514here.
 It uses oil, detergent and bicarb soda.